Instalab

 Other factors can also distort a single reading.
 Antibiotics within the past several weeks can dramatically reshape your gut microbial community and the bile acids it produces.
 Acute gastrointestinal illness or recent travel often does the same.
 Bile acid sequestrant medications (used to lower cholesterol or treat bile acid diarrhea) directly bind bile acids in the gut and will alter the entire profile, including IsoLCA.
 While you are on one of these medications, the result reflects the drug effect, not your baseline microbial activity.
 Avoid testing within 4 to 6 weeks of antibiotics, a stomach bug, or starting a bile acid binder.

-Isolithocholic Acid is best interpreted alongside these tests.
+Isolithocholic Acid is included in these pre-built panels.